 Axe Elite Combat

-• Bloodlust: While you are attacking an enemy that is suffering from at least 1 negative condition, your axe attacks have +2 critical strike chance.
+• Bloodlust: While you are attacking an enemy that is suffering from at least 1 negative condition, your axe attacks have +1 critical strike chance and +1 critical strike multiplier.

 Requires Axe Expert.